 Games you can play outside.
 Games that go back millennia.
-Games that have been an integral part of many different cultures around the world.
-Games that form one of the oldest forms of social interaction, not just for children, but all ages.
+Games have been an integral part of many different cultures around the world.
+Games form one of the oldest forms of social interaction, not just for children, but all ages.

-Garden games, whilst often simple in their play, could even be said to be as important as say politics or music.
+Garden games, whilst often simple in their play, could even be said to be as important as say, politics or music.
 They’ve been passed down the generations.
 Culturally, their importance goes beyond ‘a bit of fun’.

 Of course, that’s what they are, but they’re also much more than that.

-They bring people together, they're a teaching tool, and in the past they were used as a way to denote social status.
+They bring people together, they're a teaching tool, and in the past, they were used as a way to denote social status.

-The pastime of kings and queens, outdoor games were often given as gifts, and played in the palaces, gardens, courts and castles of royalty across the United Kingdom and beyond.
+In the pastime of kings and queens, outdoor games were often given as gifts, and played in the palaces, gardens, courts and castles of royalty across the United Kingdom and beyond.

 Marbles for example have been found in the tombs of Pharaohs and in the ruins of ancient Aztec temples.